-Daily writing supports wellbeing and clarity of thought in challenging times, writes Liz Nottingham, former executive HR director for EMEA at R/GA.
+Daily writing supports wellbeing and clarity of thought in challenging times, writes Liz Nottingham.

 I don't know about you, but I seem to spend a lot of time in my head right now.
 These thoughts can weigh heavy as I carry them around on my daily walk.
 My emotions can change from fear to altruism, from sadness to optimism in a matter of moments.
 Free writing, without editing, judgement or the interference of my logical brain, is really supporting me.
 It has been keeping me stable during the coronavirus crisis, and helps me to pay attention to my mental health, as I allow my pen to roam freely on the page.

 I haven’t been a lifelong journaler.
 I think I was always secretly worried that someone might find my diary and read it (not that there was anything too scandalous in there).
 Over the years, I have accumulated numerous and incomplete notebooks.
 The pressure of keeping an accurate daily journal was too much of a burden at the end of the day; there was too much detail to focus on.

 Connecting with creativity

 I was introduced to Julia Cameron’s The Artist's Way a few years ago.
 This creative journey invites you to write your “Morning Pages” – three pages of longhand, stream-of-consciousness writing every day to awaken and help you connect with your creativity.
 I started by writing what I could.